 EMBARK ALERT: Bragar Eagel & Squire, P.C. is Investigating Embark Technology, Inc. on Behalf of Long-Term Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Embark Technology, Inc. (NASDAQ: EMBK) on behalf of long-term stockholders following a class action complaint that was filed against Embark on December 13, 2022 with a Class Period from January 15, 2021 through January 5, 2022.
+NEW YORK, Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Embark Technology, Inc. EMBK on behalf of long-term stockholders following a class action complaint that was filed against Embark on December 13, 2022 with a Class Period from January 15, 2021 through January 5, 2022.
 Our investigation concerns whether the board of directors of Embark have breached their fiduciary duties to the company.

 Headquartered in San Francisco, California, Embark is a Delaware corporation that builds software for carriers to enable autonomous trucks within their fleets.
 The autonomous vehicle company offers software as a service product ecosystem, such as Embark driver, Embark universal interface, and Embark guardian.